jpsca/tcom/docs/en/docs/guide/attributes.md

 </form>
 ```

 In this example, the component takes three attributes: "action", "method", and "multipart".
-The last two have a default value,
-so they are optional, but the first one has `...` as value*.
+The last two have a default value, so they are optional, but the first one has `...` as value.
 That means that it must be passed when rendering this component.

+!!! note

+    Required attributes must have a value of three dots **without quotes**.

 So all of these are valid forms to use this component: